developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 ### Discrete 2of5

-**Length1 [endnote1] -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the lower limit.
+**Length1&#42; -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the lower limit.
 For example, to decode Discrete 2of5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the upper limit.
+**Length2&#42; -** To decode a Discrete 2of5 symbol with a specific length range, set this value to the upper limit.
 For example, to decode Discrete 2of5 symbols containing between 4 and 12 characters, this value would be set to 12.

+_&#42; See **Decode Lengths** section, below_

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.